Exotic Animals And The Law

 - Criminal actions may face lengthy court delays.

-- It is not the function of criminal law to regulate lawful industries, so the Code contains no animal housing, management or care standards.
+- The Code contains no animal housing, management or care standards.

-- The Code does not provide for inspections.
+- The Code does not provide for animal facility or enclosure inspections.

 - The Code does not provide any power of confiscation.